Devlander-Software/utils/README.md

 ## Engage and Contribute

 We welcome contributions, feedback, and suggestions!
 Join our discussions on GitHub, or connect with us on Discord and Twitter.
 Your input helps us improve the Devlander JavaScript Utils Collection for the developer community.
+Go read the [Contributing Guidelines](./CONTRIBUTING.md) for more details

 ### [Become a Sponsor!](https://bit.ly/sponsor-landonjohnson-github/)

+## TO DO
+- [ ] keep track of which functions get used the most
+- [ ] organize functions by usecase